mehwaffle10/Waffle_Balance/README.md

 ### Nature Spawning
 - Fish, grain, flowers, and chickens no longer spawn randomly
+- Disabled when there are not enough players on each team if the match has not started

 ### Z Indices
 - Adjusted Z index for the following items.
 A higher Z will render in front.
 Most things including players are at 0.